Michael Massey Preview, Player Props: Royals vs. White Sox

-Michael Massey -- with a slugging percentage of .289 in his past 10 games (including no homers) -- will be in action for the Kansas City Royals versus the Chicago White Sox, with Jesse Scholtens on the hill, on September 4 at 2:10 PM ET.
+Michael Massey -- with a slugging percentage of .289 in his past 10 games (including no homers) -- will be in action for the Kansas City Royals versus the Chicago White Sox, with Dylan Cease on the hill, on September 5 at 7:40 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Red Sox.
+He had a one-hit showing in his most recent game (1-for-4) against the White Sox.

 Michael Massey Game Info & Props vs. the White Sox